dlanza1/ExDeMon/doc/users-manual/metrics-schema.md

 "timestamp.format" indicates the format of the timestamp stored in the attribute configured by "timestamp.attribute".
 If the format is a number that represents epoch in milliseconds, it must be set to "epoch-ms", if seconds "epoch-s".
 If the JSON document contains a timestamp with wrong format, metric with exception value will be generated, setting the timestamp to current time.
 By default, it automatically detects epoch-ms, epoch-s, "yyyy-MM-dd HH:mm:ssZ" and "yyyy-MM-dd'T'HH:mm:ssZ" formats.

-"attributes" configure the keys that will be extracted from the JSON document.
-You can indicate a list of keys separated by space.
+"attributes.&lt;alias>" configure the keys that will be extracted from the JSON document.
-You can also configure these attributes individually assigning aliases.
 Assigned alias will be used to refer to the attribute in any metric filter.
-List of keys or aliases can be combined.
 If the JSON document does not contain the attribute, the metric will not contain such attribute.
 Key can be a regular expressions (e.g. data.*).
 You can combine alias and regular expressions, if alias contain a "+" and key is a regular expression with a group, "+" in the alias will be replaced with the content of the group.
 Example: